 This page last modified:

-Having learned to play the piano and the organ in childhood, he has accompanied instrumentalists and, more often, singers throughout his life.
-He was accompanist to the Australian Children's Choir for ten years.
-In his university days, John found having an appointment as an organist an enjoyable way of augmenting his income.
-After a gap of some decades, he took up the organ again and is currently the organist of the Christian Science Church in St. Kilda Road.
-John has been involved in choral singing all his life, having been a committed member of The Melbourne Chorale/MSO Chorus for many years.
+Having learned the piano and the organ in childhood, he has accompanied instrumentalists and singers throughout his life.
+He was the accompanist of the Australian Children's Choir for ten years and is currently the organist of the Christian Science Church in St Kilda Road.
+As a committed member of the Melbourne Chorale/MSO Chorus, John has been involved in choral singing for many years.

-John mentions two moments in his life as being most important in his musical education.
-The first was when he joined the Sydney University Musical Society; collaborating with so many fine musicians gave him a fuller appreciation of classical music.
-The second moment was when he became a volunteer programmer and presenter at 3MBS.
+John considers two experiences in his life as being most important to his musical development.
+The first was when he joined the Sydney University Musical Society, which enhanced his appreciation of classical music through collaboration with many fine musicians.
+The second was becoming a volunteer presenter and programmer at 3MBS.

-"My education then took another step forward and I learned about composers I had not previously known.
-Conversations with 3MBS colleagues are always enriching."
+‘My education then took another step forward as I learned about composers I had not previously known.
+Conversations with 3MBS colleagues are always enriching.’

-Variety is what John aims for in his Tuesday Concert Hall programs.
-He prefers not to work to a theme, but to provide good listening by selecting works from different periods and genres, always including a concerto, chamber music, some vocal music and a symphony.
+Variety is what John aims for in his Concert Hall programs.
+He prefers not to work to a theme but provide good listening by selecting works from different periods and genres, always including a concerto, chamber music, some vocal music and a symphony.